 Top Tip: Open daily until 10pm – we visited at 8pm and there were fewer crowds.

-Admission: Reduced admission for people with disabilities €9, carers receives free admission.
+Admission: Reduced admission for people with disabilities €9, carers receive free admission.

 The Naschmarkt is Vienna’s most popular market with over 120 market stands and restaurants.
 You’ll find everything from fruit, vegetables, spices, baked goods, souvenirs, clothes, home goods and more.
 There are three lanes of stalls and each is quite long so you could easily spend a while looking at everything.
 The Naschmarkt can get very busy, so we arrived around 11am when it was still quite quiet which was easier for me to move around in my wheelchair.
 We left just before 12pm and noticed it was starting to get busier for lunchtime.
 There is a flea-market on every Saturday, which has become part of Vienna culture.